Michigan's 13th congressional district

 Michigan's 13th congressional district is a United States congressional district in Wayne County, Michigan.
 It is currently represented by Democrat Shri Thanedar.

-The district includes portions of Detroit and some of its suburbs, and since the 2012 redistricting, has been the only congressional district in Michigan to be contained within a single county.
+The district includes portions of Detroit and some of its suburbs, and from 2013-2023, was the only congressional district in Michigan to be contained within a single county.
 District boundaries were redrawn in 1993, 2003, 2013, and 2023 due to reapportionment following each respective census.